higgi13425/rmrwr-book/_book/io02-getting-started.md

     Click on the dropdown menu to select "Never"

-These tune-ups (#2 and #3) to your RStudio will mean you will always start with a clean workspace in a new RStudio session, which will avoid a lot of potential problems later.
+These tune-ups (#2 and #3) to your RStudio will mean you will always start with a clean workspace in a new RStudio session, which will help avoid a lot of potential problems later.

 4. In the same General tab, at the top, click on the Advanced tab.
 Then